PFPrzytycki/CellWalkR/README.md

 ## About

-CellWalkR is an R package that integrates single-cell open chromatin (scATAC-seq) data with cell type labels and bulk epigenetic data to identify cell type-specific regulatory regions.
-A GPU implementation and downsampling strategies enable thousands of cells to be processed in seconds.
-CellWalkR’s user-friendly interface provides interactive analysis and visualization of cell labels and regulatory region mappings.
+CellWalkR is updated to Version 2!
+It combines CellWalker that integrates single-cell open chromatin (scATAC-seq) data with cell type labels and bulk epigenetic data to and CellWalker2 that integrate different modalities of single-cell data.
+CellWalkR can annotate cells and compare cell type labels by scATACSeq (CellWalker) and by scRNASeq (CellWalker2), and assign bulk identify cell type-specific regulatory regions by scATACSeq (CellWalker) or multiomic data (CellWalker2).
+In addition, CellWalker2 can assign cells or bulk genomic annotations (e.g. TF motif or regulatory regions) to cell type hierarchy and compare different cell type hierarchies from different datasets.
+It also provides statistical signifiance of the association by permutation.

 ## Installation